imyhalex/comp-sci-study-journal/csci1270/distributed-database.md

   * It cannot decide commit/abort on its own.
   * **Must block and wait** for the coordinator to recover.
   * This is the classic **2PC blocking problem**.
+  * This case is describing: If coordinator died before sending commit/abort, participants with <ready T> get stuck → __blocking problem.__

 **2PC Question Answer**